Charles E W Bean, Diaries, AWM38 3DRL 606/244/1 - 1916 - 1933 - Part 10

 'C'- THE LESSONS.

 KNOWLEDGE.
-Whosoever would handle troops on action must realise the
+Whosoever would handle troops in action must realise the personality

 and judge their qualities.
 The degree naturally varies with the

-Unit, for whilst higher formations must know more then whether
+Unit, for whilst higher formations must know more than whether

 know details such as how much beer or butter his men can hold.